 All hormonal methods for men protect against pregnancy by stopping a guy’s body from making new sperm.
 Sperm account for about 1% of semen, so there’s no noticeable change in the ejaculate.
 It takes about 3 months for these birth control methods to become effective since that’s how long it takes for the last sperm made to travel through the long tubes in the testes and epididymis.
 When a man stops taking a hormonal contraceptive, it takes about 4 months for his sperm count to return to original levels for the same reason.

-It will be a while before guys outside China are able to get hormonal birth control.
+It will be a while before guys in the U.S. are able to get hormonal birth control.
 In other tests of hormonal contraceptives for men, about 1 in 10 guys’ bodies didn’t stop making new sperm.
 Recent research shows that this may be a question of getting the dose just right—men who weigh more need more testosterone to have an effective contraceptive.
 That means more frequent or larger injections, and researchers will have to do more tests to prove this works.

 A Sperm Blockade?

-The big question about Vasalgel is whether it is reversible.
-This hasn’t been studied in humans yet, but researchers have shown they can reverse Vasalgel in monkeys.
+The big question about both RISUG and Vasalgel is whether they're reversible.
+This hasn’t been studied in humans yet, but researchers have shown they can reverse RISUG in monkeys.
 An injection of sodium bicarbonate with water dissolves the gel.
-In the monkey studies, they injected Vasalgel, waited a year and a half, removed it, and found that full sperm counts returned to normal within 3 months.
-They need to show that it can be reversed in men who have used it for many years before Vasalgel can be touted as a reversible contraceptive.
+In the monkey studies, they injected the gel, waited a year and a half, removed it, and found that sperm counts returned to normal within 3 months.
+They need to show that it can be reversed in men who have used it for many years before RISUG—or Vasalgel—can be touted as a reversible contraceptive option.

-In 2010, a non-profit organization that sees great promise in Vasalgel completed an agreement with the Indian government to make and test the gel in the U.S. They’ve made the first batches and hope to begin clinical trials by 2012.
-It will require 5-10 years of studies and substantial financial support from foundations or the pharmaceutical industry to bring Vasalgel to men in the U.S.
+In 2010, a non-profit organization that sees great promise in this method completed an agreement with the Indian government to make and test the gel in the U.S. They’re calling it Vasalgel, and they’re producing the gel in a way that should pass muster at the U.S. Food and Drug Administration (FDA).
+They’ve made the first batches and completed studies in animals.
+The team hopes to begin clinical trials in men by 2015.
+It will require several more years of studies and substantial financial support from foundations or the pharmaceutical industry to bring Vasalgel to men in the U.S.